 Every complete rotation of the sweep hand represents 0.001 cubic metre or 1 L of water supplied.
 When the sweep hand moves from 1 to 2 it equals one tenth of a litre.

 The ongoing maintenance of the Region’s water meter system includes replacing meters that are 20 years or older.
-Starting February 14, 2019, homeowners in the City of Brampton and the Town of Caledon, with an old water meter may be contacted with a letter to set up a mandatory replacement appointment.
+Starting January 20, 2020, homeowners in the City of Mississauga, with an old water meter may be contacted with a letter to set up a mandatory replacement appointment.

 The replacement involves removing the old meter from inside your home and replacing it with a new meter and reading device.

 The Region has contracted Neptune Technology Group Canada Ltd to conduct the replacements.
 Those residents who receive a letter from the Region are asked to contact Neptune to book an appointment.

 Booking your appointment